Firearm: History

-The first primitive firearms were invented about 1250 AD in China when the man-portable fire lance (a bamboo or metal tube that could shoot ignited gunpowder) was combined with projectiles such as scrap metal, broken porcelain, or darts/arrows.
+The first firearms were invented in 10th century China when the man-portable fire lance (a bamboo or metal tube that could shoot ignited gunpowder) was combined with projectiles such as scrap metal, broken porcelain, or darts/arrows.

 An early depiction of a firearm is a sculpture from a cave in Sichuan, China.
 The sculpture dates to the 12th century and represents a figure carrying a vase-shaped bombard, with flames and a cannonball coming out of it.
-The oldest surviving gun, a hand cannon made of bronze, has been dated to 1288 because it was discovered at a site in modern-day Acheng District, Heilongjiang, China, where the Yuan Shi records that battles were fought at that time.
+The oldest surviving gun, the Heilongjiang hand cannon, was a hand cannon made of bronze, dating to 1288 because it was discovered at a site in modern-day Acheng District, Heilongjiang, China, where the Yuan Shi records that battles were fought at that time.
 The firearm had a 17.5 cm barrel of a 2.5 cm diameter, a 6.6 cm chamber for the gunpowder and a socket for the firearm's handle.
 It is 34 cm long and 3.54 kg without the handle, which would have been made of wood.

 The Arabs and Mamluks had firearms in the late-13th century.
 Europeans obtained firearms in the 14th century.
 The Koreans adopted firearms from the Chinese in the 14th century.
 The Iranians (first Aq Qoyunlu and Safavids) and Indians (first Mughals) all got them no later than the 15th century, from the Ottoman Turks.
 The people of the Nusantara archipelago of Southeast Asia used the long arquebus at least by the last quarter of the 15th century.

 Even though the knowledge of making gunpowder-based weapons in the Nusantara archipelago had been known after the failed Mongol invasion of Java (1293), and the predecessor of firearms, the pole gun (bedil tombak), was recorded as being used by Java in 1413, the knowledge of making "true" firearms came much later, after the middle of 15th century.
 It was brought by the Islamic nations of West Asia, most probably the Arabs.
 The precise year of introduction is unknown, but it may be safely concluded to be no earlier than 1460.
 Before the arrival of the Portuguese in Southeast Asia, the natives already possessed firearms, the Java arquebus.